zapabob/ROCm/docs/how-to/Spack.md

 You can create an environment with all the components of required version, install them collectively and work in the environment.

 1\.
-In the root folder create a folder to create a .yaml file with which we can create an environment.
+In the root folder make a folder to create a .yaml file with which we can create an environment.

 * mkdir /localscratch
 * cd /localscratch